Epitech-Lyon/epitech-lyon.github.io/_posts/2022-03-01-keyholder.md

 [Godot][10] is completely free and open source under the very permissive [MIT license][11].
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the [Software Freedom Conservancy][12] not-for-profit.

-Since Godot is a free, open-source and quite easy to learn, it is a very popular tool among Epitech Game Jam authors.
+Since Godot is free, open-source and quite easy to learn, it is a very popular tool among Epitech Game Jam authors.
 It was our pick for the challenge.

 ## The team